A new minister of Culture, Tourism and Civil aviation appointed

-Tourism Minister (TM): I am taking notes of all data currently associated with developing the ministry’s schemes and other obstacles prevalent in the nation’s tourism sector.
+Tourism Minister (TM): I am taking notes of all data currently associated with developing the ministry’s schemes and other obstacles in the nation’s tourism sector.
 We will develop a one-year work plan as soon as I gather crucial details on the current developments and hurdles from relevant bureaus, including the ministry.
 Presently the tourism sector contributes only seven per cent to the country’s GDP, while it has received nearly 1.2 million tourists.
 This is certainly unacceptable.

 THT: What is your evaluation of the present difficulties facing the ‘country’s tourism sector?

-Tourism Minister: It is true that the arrangements for the tourism campaign are slack and have not attained the level that they should have by now.
+Tourism Minister: It is true that the arrangements for the tourism campaign are slack and have not attained the level they should have.
 One of the reasons behind this setback was the absence of political leadership at the ministry for the past five months.
 However, the department will now work on extra programs and packages to target the Visit Nepal Year 2020 campaign.
 All the programs will promote the nation’s tourism globally while coordinating with international media to promote Nepal’s tourism further.

 Coordination with other globally distinguished tourism agencies and governments of different nations will make Visit Nepal 2020 a grand success.